-- A. For fair value and market risk; Please refer to note 6(14). - B. For the sensitivity analysis of the financial instruments mentioned above, if the fair value of the securities which are measured at fair value through other comprehensive income had increased or decreased by 10% at the reporting date, the Company's other comprehensive income before income taxes would have increased or decreased by both \$926 for the years ended December 31, 2021 and 2020. - C. The Company's financial assets at fair value through other comprehensive income mentioned above were not pledged as collateral. - (3) Investments accounted for using the equity method
+A. For the sensitivity analysis, fair value and market risk; Please refer to note 6(14).

+- B. For the sensitivity analysis of the financial instruments mentioned above, if the fair value of the securities which are measured at fair value through other comprehensive income had increased or decreased by 10% at the reporting date, the Company's other comprehensive income before income taxes would have increased or decreased by both \$926 for the years ended December 31, 2022 and 2021. - C. The Company's financial assets at fair value through other comprehensive income mentioned above were not pledged as collateral. - (3) Investments accounted for using the equity method